pressly/scene-router/README.md

 ## SCENE-ROUTER

+> version 0.3.7 and above are supporting ReactNative 0.25 and above

 A complete scene routing library written in pure JavaScript for React Native.
 It supports **iOS** and **Android**.

 ## Description